+Celebrating its 10th anniversary, we offer expanded programming for community members, scientists and trainees.
 This year’s annual symposium brings exciting opportunities provided through the MBI’s commitment to support emerging UF-related conferences.
 These funds allow us to expand programming and more effectively engage our colleagues in addiction science from across the state.
-This year, while retaining the poster sessions, keynote addresses and career roundtables, we also include symposia/panel presentations, events to expand community outreach, and offer a limited number of travel awards.
-Submission and registration deadlines vary by submission type.
-BUT, because it’s not too early to organize your panel and posters, general guidance is provided below.
+ALL events are free, but check registration/submission deadlines above*.